-- 100% Refund withing second week of class. - 0% Refund beyond the second week of class.
+- 100% Refund within the first week of class. - 0% Refund beyond the first week of class.

 All fees are nonrefundable once classes begin.
 Room and board fees are refundable through the first week of the academic term, on a prorated basis.